-The choice about which synagogue to join is not an easy one, but it is immediately apparent how warm and approachable the congregants, staff, and clergy are at Congregation Beth Tikvah.
+The choice about which synagogue to join is not an easy one.
+We hope you will find it immediately apparent how warm and approachable the congregants, staff, and clergy are at Congregation Beth Tikvah.

-Our members come from a wide variety of Jewish backgrounds.
-We incorporate both deep respect and love for the Jewish tradition as well as a commitment to make our tradition accessible and meaningful to all who participate in our growing community.
-Moreover, you can participate as little or as much as your schedule allows.
+Our congregation incorporates a deep respect and love for Jewish tradition and a commitment to make that tradition accessible and meaningful to all who participate in our growing community.

-CBT is a community.
 You sense the warmth of our community the moment you walk into services on a Friday evening.
-You see it in the hug one is giving another while wishing Shabbat Shalom.
+You see it in the hugs given while wishing one another a Shabbat Shalom.
 You hear it in the Rabbi’s voice as he greets you by name.
-And you can feel it in the air as the congregation echoes the same melodies you sang growing up.
 Congregation Beth Tikvah is not just many individuals who practice one tradition.
 It is many individuals who practice one tradition as one.